Democratic watchman. (Bellefonte, Pa.) 1855-1940, November 01, 1889, Image 1

 prosecutor is required to pay the costs,

-$7.”
+%7."
 The ring organ has no desire to

 mention this part of the fee bill which

-entitles the prosecuting attoruey to
+entitles the prosecuting attoraey to

-seven dollars for his service.
+for his service.
 Mr.

-Mever has very correctly and justifi-
+Meyer has very correctly and justifi- |

-ably taken the position, in which he
+ably taken the position, in which he |

-has been sustained by the court and
+has neen sustained by the court and |

 members of the bar, that where the in-